Is MetLife Insurance Good? A Comprehensive Review

 1. Financial Strength and Stability

-When picking an insurance company, financial strength is key.
+When selecting an insurance company, financial strength is a key consideration.
 You need to know the company can pay claims when the time comes.
 MetLife shines in this area.
-Its main subsidiaries hold top ratings from major credit agencies:
+Its principal subsidiaries hold top ratings from major credit agencies:

 CompanyA.M.
 BestFitch RatingsMoody’sStandard & Poor’s